City planners share their vision on west-side Madison walking tour

 City of Madison planner Linda Horvath: 'People do want to see, generally speaking, more walkable neighborhoods — [they] want to be able to walk to shops and services.'

-On an overcast day in April with rain threatening, city of Madison planners Linda Horvath and Ben Zellers walk through the neighborhood near Whitney Way and Regent Street where they had just recommended several changes in land use and zoning in a controversial draft of a new plan for the city’s west side.
+On an overcast day in April with rain threatening, city of Madison planners Linda Horvath and Colin Punt walk through the neighborhood near Whitney Way and Regent Street where they had just recommended several changes in land use and zoning in a controversial draft of a new plan for the city’s west side.

 Isthmus asked city planning staff to tour part of the West Area where several changes in land use and zoning had been recommended to better understand the plan’s details and intent.
 We walk along Whitney Way toward two churches at the corner of Regent Street, one of the sites that became a point of contention in the draft plan.
 Despite the new bus rapid transit stop being built nearby, the empty church parking lots surrounded by single family homes gave the area a sleepy feel.

-Note: [Editor's note: This article has been updated to correctly identify city planner Colin Punt, who was originally identified as Ben Zellers.]